nunchaku-tech/nunchaku/docs/source/usage/lora.rst

 .. warning::

+   When using multiple LoRAs,
+   the :meth:`~nunchaku.models.transformers.transformer_flux.NunchakuFluxTransformer2dModel.set_lora_strength` method
-   When using multiple LoRAs, the ``transformer.set_lora_strength`` method applies a uniform strength value across all loaded LoRAs, which may not provide the desired level of control.
-For precise management of individual LoRA influences, specify strength values for each LoRA within the ``compose_lora`` function call.
+   applies a uniform strength value across all loaded LoRAs, which may not provide the desired level of control.
+   For precise management of individual LoRA influences, specify strength values for each LoRA within the :func:`~nunchaku.lora.flux.compose.compose_lora` function call.

 .. warning::